MicrosoftDocs/microsoft-365-community/docs/basics/known-folder-move-benefits-for-enduser.md

-# Known Folder Move (KFM) Benefits for Endusers
+# Known Folder Move (KFM) Benefits for End Users

-A little recap, KFM is a OneDrive sync feature that works with Windows 7, Windows 8/8.1, Windows 10.
+KFM is a OneDrive sync feature that works with Windows 7, Windows 8/8.1, Windows 10.
 This feature allows business users to automatically backup/redirect their Windows clients Desktops, Documents and Pictures folders to OneDrive for Business.
-Personally I've only used and deployed KFM to Windows 10 platform.

-## Benefits of KFM:
+## Benefits of KFM

 * Automatic Backup of content on your device
 * You really don't need to worry about uploading your content, as everything you put on the Desktop/Documents/Pictures is uploaded automatically
-*   Protection against &quot;ransomware&quot; attack on the device because OneDrive support in place file restore
+* Protection against ransomware attack on the device because OneDrive support in place file restore
-*   Seamles switching to another device and continue where you left your files
+* Seamless switching to another device and continue where you left your files
 * Dependent on your licensing, you will get at least 1 TB of personal backup storage
 * If your business are small without central IT, users can turn on this feature in a few easy steps
 * If your business are bigger and have central IT, you can turn on this with GPO's
 * If you have used Offline files before you might have experienced that it's a bit difficult to know if it have synchronized correctly with the file share you have been configured against.
-In my opinion it's a lot easier to catch synch issues with OneDrive and esier to fix.
+In my opinion it's a lot easier to catch synch issues with OneDrive and easier to fix.
-*   KFM is a &quot;killer&quot; feature when migrating personal file shares to OneDrive
+* KFM is a killer feature when migrating personal file shares to OneDrive

-## How do you turn it on:
+## How you turn it on

 Follow this [Guide]( https://support.office.com/en-us/article/back-up-your-documents-pictures-and-desktop-folders-with-onedrive-d61a7930-a6fb-4b95-b28a-6552e77c3057?ui=en-US&rs=en-US&ad=US) at Microsoft support.

 ![KFMOptions](../../images/known-folder-move-benefits-for-endusers/KFM01.png)

 ![KFMOptions](../../images/known-folder-move-benefits-for-endusers/KFM02.png)

-## Tips & Tricks to be aware of:
+## Tips & Tricks

 Here is a few things I've experienced with this feature that might help in case of troubleshooting: